seal331/hidens-website/RUNNING.md

 ```

-Creating `settings_local.py` is mandatory, but adding content to the file is optional.
+Creating `settings_local.py` is required, but adding content to the file is optional.
 If `settings_local.py` is blank, then the server uses what's listed in `settings.py` instead.

 After that, run the site with `python runserver.py`.

-Please file any bugs you find in the "Issues" tab of this repository, or contact me using the provided info on the `About me` page, so I can more easily find and patch them.
+Please file any bugs you find in the Issues tab of this repository, or contact me using the provided info [here](https://hiden.pw/about), so I can more easily find and fix them.